orionguiffreda/prime-photometry/docs/Refactoring_Readme.md

 ### About index files

-To utilize a key part of the pipeline, astrometry.net, you will need index files from which the package can pull from.
+To utilize a part of the pipeline, astrometry.net, you will need index files from which the package can pull from.
+Astrometry.net is frustratingly inconsistent, and the pipeline normally only uses it for a single final (technically optional) astrometry step.
+Thus, it is possible to utilize the pipeline without it.
+However, if you want to use the pipeline, you'll need to download the index files.
 See these links for key details about and where to download index files:

 https://astrometry.net/doc/readme.html